Which Festivals Will Take Place?

 It has been decided that both Musikmesse Plaza (3-4 April) and Musikmesse Festival (31 March – 4 April) will be cancelled.
-Organisers have communicated “As it cannot be expected that the situation will change soon enough to schedule an adequate catch-up event, the organisers announce that the international trade show Musikmesse will not take place in 2020.”
+Organizers have communicated “As it cannot be expected that the situation will change soon enough to schedule an adequate catch-up event, the organisers announce that the international trade show Musikmesse will not take place in 2020.”

 Westway LAB (PT) – INES#festival